11 Little Hygiene Rules All Men Should Live By

 Guys, here’s how to look and smell your best with a few simple grooming tweaks.

 Oxidation can dull your blades, but mineral oil will stop the process to keep them sharper longer.
 After shaving, soak your razor for a few minutes in a shallow dish of mineral oil, then use rubbing alcohol to clean the blades.
-Razors are just one example of men’s toiletries that women should steal.
+These 10 products for men will help you look and feel more polished.

 If the hair on your head has started thinning, you might find that the hair on your nose, back, and ears is growing in full force.
 Clean up your look by trimming, plucking, or waxing any unwanted hair.

 Armpit hair traps bacteria, making body odor more intense.
 During the summer, trim your armpit hair for fresher, cleaner pits.
 Here’s what your body odor reveals about your health.

 If you tend to get ingrown hairs, soften facial hair before you shave by lathering for five minutes with shaving cream or pre-shave oil, such as Alluvian Pre-Shave & Beard Oil, which has essential oils, antioxidants, and vitamins for even sensitive skin.
 (You can buy the shave oil—and other men’s grooming products—on the Navago website, a curated online marketplace of eco-conscious indie beauty and wellness brands.)
 Use a shaving brush for a richer lather and even softer skin.
 Always use a sharp blade and shave in the direction your hair grows.
 Finish by applying a gentle moisturizer.

 Rub a cotton ball soaked with tea tree oil or witch hazel to keep your underarms dry, fresh, and bacteria-free.
 Alternatively, vinegar, rubbing alcohol, or hydrogen peroxide will kill odor-causing bacteria.
 Body odor is just one of the 25 dating deal breakers for women.